-PREREQUISITE(S)/COREQUISITE: Math 30, Math 31 and Physics 30/MA 1000
+PREREQUISITE(S)/COREQUISITE: Math 30-1 or equivalent, Math 31 and Physics 30/MA 1000

 REQUIRED TEXT/RESOURCE MATERIALS: Fundamentals of Physics, 10th Edition Extended with WileyPlus Access Code, Authors: Halliday, Resnick and Walker, Publisher: Wiley.
 A WileyPlus access code is required.
 You can choose any ONE of the following options (subject to availability at a retailer or campus bookstore): (i) A hardcover textbook with WileyPlus, OR (ii) a 3-hole-punched binder-ready textbook with WileyPlus, OR (iii) WileyPlus E-book (stand-alone; the E-book version gives online access only and does not include a physical textbook).
+Contact your instructor for Lab Manual